Witches: Evil-doers or the victims of a centuries-long misrepresentation?

 In Europe, witch hysteria began to take hold in the mid-1400s.
 This was spurred in part by the publication of “Malleus Maleficarum,” a book written by two German Dominicans in 1486.
 The book, which translates to “The Hammer of Witches,” was a guide for identifying, hunting, and interrogating witches.

 For more than 100 years, it was the second highest-selling book in Europe, trailing only the Bible.
-And it had deadly implications — between the years 1500 and 1660, up to 80,000 suspected witches were executed in Europe.
+And it had deadly implications — between the years 1500 and 1660, up to 80,000 people were executed in Europe on the suspicion of performing witchcraft.

 Modern Day Witches